moncheri-jao/spicyphysics/README.md

 * admech.pdf -> Advanced Mechanics and Special Relativity

 # JUST PUBLISHED
-* Advanced Classical Mechanics and Special Relativity
+* electromagnetism.pdf, beta version, still misses the part on Optics and relativistic EM

 # Future Works
-* Completing the Quantum Mechanics notes (qm.pdf)
+* Completing the Quantum Mechanics notes (qm.pdf) [almost there]
 * Classical Thermodynamics notes
-* Classical Electromagnetism notes
+* Classical Electromagnetism notes [published in beta]
-* They're not in list for now (ehem, I need EM before) Optics

 ## REMARK
 This and all future works will be FREE OF CHARGE.
 You can download them whenever you want and how many times you want without ever worrying about them costing actual real money.